ishgirwan/faqs_pytorch_scholarship/lesson5.md

 - `transforms.CenterCrop(224)`

 **Q: While using `transforms.Normalize`, we pass in a list of means and a list of standard deviations (std) to normalize the input color channels.
-How do we define means and std values and why it's 0.5 in some cases?**
+How do we define means and std values and why is it 0.5 in some cases?**

 Ideally, you should use the mean and standard deviation for each channel.
 In the case of Imagenet, you use these precalculated values `normalize = transforms.Normalize(mean=[0.485, 0.456, 0.406], std=[0.229, 0.224, 0.225])`.
 The reason for using 0.5 in the case of mnist is to reduce complexity for the readers.
 Check Soumith Chintala’s comment here https://discuss.pytorch.org/t/normalization-in-the-mnist-example/457/7

-**Q: In `weight=torch.from_numpy(filters).unsqueeze(1).type(torch.FloatTensor)` what does `unsqueeze(1)` mean .**
+**Q: In `weight=torch.from_numpy(filters).unsqueeze(1).type(torch.FloatTensor)` what does `unsqueeze(1)` mean?**

 Answered by @clement:

 >The reason why we do it is because we often work with 4 dimensional tensors in CNNs.
-And is usually in format, where N is Batch Size, Cin is the number of channels, in this case as it is grayscale it is 1.
-That's the reason why we use unsqueeze(1) which introduces the dimension of 1 at the second axis.
+And usually in the format where N is Batch Size and Cin is the number of channels, in this case as it is grayscale it is 1.
+That's the reason why we use `unsqueeze(1)` which introduces the dimension of 1 at the second axis.
 Hope this helps.